Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 Cons

-- Free plan is restrictive (10-board limit, limited Power-Ups)
+- Free plan has limits (10-board cap, restricted Power-Ups)

 - Gets unwieldy for complex, multi-phase projects